SpixerD/Amazighini/README.md

-# Amazighini: Fine-Tuning SeamlessM4T for Amazigh-Arabic and English Translation
+# Amazighini: Fine-Tuning SeamlessM4T for Amazigh to Arabic and English Translation

 ## Overview